nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 });
 ```

-For the true FPS-experience you should also lock the cursor to the canvas:
+For the true FPS-experience, you should also lock the cursor to the canvas:

 ```typescript
 canvas.addEventListener("click", () => {